 Ajna the Third Eye Chakra as deep indigo,

 Complete the meditation by taking several deep breathes – in through the nose and out through the mouth.
 Slowly open your eyes and take time, before you move, to notice how you feel and what you may sense and see.

-Below is the guided chakra meditation which i mentioned previously.
-It may help if you have any anxiety with remembering the steps outlined above.
+Below is the guided chakra meditation which was mentioned previously.
+It is not the meditation mentioned above but it may help if you have any anxiety with remembering the steps outlined above.

 I hope you enjoyed these chakra meditation techniques for beginners.
 If you would like to leave comments or ask further questions please do so in the comments section below and I will respond ASAP.
 Should you wish to contact me directly you can do so by clicking here.

-Wishing you much love and light always
+Wishing you much love and light always.